hunterschep/nlp-final-project/README.md

-Here’s a cleaner and more professional version of your README section:

----

 ### 📁 Data Note

 > ⚠️ The original `all-the-news-2-1-LARGE.csv` dataset is too large to upload to GitHub.
 A trimmed version was created locally for the final project, it is called `all-the-news-2-1-SMALL.csv`.